berkaynizam/ai-cam.github.io/_people/yael-benn.md

 ---
-layout: person
-name: Yael Benn
+title: Yael Benn
-title: Dr
-given: Yael
-family: Benn
+photo: /assets/images/uploads/yael-benn.jpeg
 job_title: Senior Lecturer
-institution: Manchester Metropolitan University
+department: Manchester Metropolitan University
 biography: >-
   I am a Senior Lecturer in the School of Psychology at Manchester Metropolitan University, and my interest and expertise are within the area of information
-  processing: how language impacts our thinking, reasoning and actions, and how we can more generally use information effectively to promote wellbeing.\
+  processing: how language impacts our thinking, reasoning and actions, and how we can more generally use information effectively to promote wellbeing.

-  \

   More specifically, I am interested in the dissociation between language processing and other high order cognitive skills, and I have specific interest in the processing of numerical information (numerical cognition).
 In this domain, I am particularly focused on the rehabilitation of acquired numerical deficits (acalculia).